rightson/shell-dev-env/README.md

 Introduction
 ===================

-`shell-dev-env` is a sample Linux Shell Configuration, it provides a intuitive architecture for deploying your bashrc, vimrc, and screerc.
+`shell-dev-env` is a sample Linux Shell Configuration, it provides an intuitive architecture for deploying your bashrc, vimrc, and screerc.

 Welcome to try this package and improve it!